 Engineers eventually created another design idea to raise and lower the backboard on an adjustable basketball hoop.
 The incorporation of the crank made height adjustment much easier.
 Most people are familiar with a crank that is installed on a trailer.
 Turning a handle spins an internal screw mechanism which will extend or retract causing the item to be raised or lowered.
 This design was more aesthetically pleasing and seemed to do the job well.

 Backboards have evolved from wood to fiberglass to acrylic to full ½” tempered glass.
-This evolution has brought with it increased weights of both the adjustable basketball hoop for support and the backboard itself.
+This evolution of basketball hoops has brought with it increased weights of both the adjustable basketball hoop for support and the backboard itself.
 The internal tooling of a crank is designed to withstand a certain amount of weight or pressure.
 Once this threshold is exceeded height adjustment can be physically challenging as it requires a great deal of strength to turn the handle.
 Furthermore, this increase pressure begins to cause excessive wear and tear on the crank mechanism and will eventually lead to failure.
 Some manufacturers simply adjusted the gear ratio inside the crank but the problem it creates is that it can take an extreme amount of time to actually get the backboard to go up or down.